The secret to building an MVP that has it all

 You have just completed the first 6 steps to building an MVP (minimum viable product).
 This means that you and your team should by now have a design prototype.
 Now, it’s time to take your MVP into the development stage.

-You know what you want, you already know how your product should look like.
+You know what you want, and you already know how your product should look.
 But now it’s time to begin that crossover phase from design to development.
-This is where all the fun (and hard work) lays: in converting your ideas and design into features of your product.
+This is where all the fun (and hard work) lies: converting your ideas and design into real features.
+This is where MVP development really begins.

 Less is more

-Start with a feature that solves one problem and move forward into solving additional problems for your customers.
+Start with a feature that solves one problem, then move forward into solving additional problems for your customers.

 To understand this even better, let’s take a close look at Airbnb:

-There was a first problem that helped them see and recognize the existence of the second problem: In San Francisco, a city hosting frequent conferences.
-It was difficult and almost impossible to find a hotel room, and conference attendees needed a place to stay.
+That first problem helped them spot a second problem.
+San Francisco is a city that hosts frequent conferences.
+It was hard, almost impossible, to find a hotel room, and conference attendees needed a place to stay.

-The AirBed & Breakfast MVP consisted of air mattresses in their living room, free wifi, free breakfast, the promise of unique networking experience with like-minded people and a well-targeted demographic: tech conference attendees at a single sold-out conference.
+The AirBed & Breakfast MVP consisted of air mattresses in their living room, free wifi, free breakfast, the promise of a unique networking experience with like-minded people, and a well-targeted demographic: tech conference attendees at a single sold-out conference.

-Moving back, even when choosing the features for your product, it might get hard to determine exactly which features will deliver the best value to your initial users.
-Remember the goals that you set when building an MVP and only choose those features that align with the end goal.
+Even when choosing the features for your product, it can be hard to know exactly which ones will deliver the best value to your first users.
+Remember the goals you set when building an MVP, and only choose the features that align with that end goal.

-It’s a good thing to start with as fewer features as possible.
-At this stage, your development and design team can bring great input and guide you on what features that could help you collect the feedback you need in your testing phase.
+It’s a good idea to start with as few features as possible.
+At this stage, your development and design team can bring great input and guide you on the features that help you collect the feedback you need in the testing phase.

 Let’s start digging into this topic with one simple question: